ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-19-outsourcing-software-development-choosing-right-provider.md

 ### Time Tracking Software

-Combined with the project management software, time tracking systems represent a powerful tool for measuring your team’s performance.
+Combined with the project management software, time tracking systems represent a powerful tool for measuring your team's performance.
 In recent years, time-tracking systems have become rich in functionality allowing full integration with project management tools such as JIRA and Redmine, among others.
 Many time tracking apps even allow activity monitoring such as apps used, screenshots, mouse activity and keyboard activity with the ability to generate various reports, billing reports and invoice generation.

 We are currently in the process of developing our own time tracking tool, one that we would be happy to use ourselves.
 You can read more about it here: <http://www.issart.com/en/for-clients/crisstal-eye>